RINEARN/source-list-generator/README.md

 ## About a "List Files" and This Tool

-When you compile multiple java source files by using "javac" command (whithout using build-tools or IDEs), you may describe pathes of all source files in a file (e.g. sourcelist.txt), and you can specify it as follows:
+When you compile multiple java source files by using "javac" command (whithout using build-tools or IDEs), you may describe pathes of all source files in a file (e.g. spurcelist.txt), and you can specify it as follows:

-    javac @sourcelist.txt
+    javac @spurcelist.txt

-where an example of the content of "sourcefile.txt" is:
+where an example of the content of "spurcelist.txt" is:

     my/package/MyClass1.java
     my/package/MyClass2.java
     my/package/MyClass3.java
     ...

-This script generates "list files" likes the above automatically.
+This script generates a list file like the above "spurcelist.txt", automatically.

 ## How to Use